Fantom-Factory/fantom-lang.org/README.md

 ## Running the site locally

-To run fantom-lang.org locally, and assuming you already have [Fantom](https://fantom-lang.org/download) and [FPM](http://eggbox.fantomfactory.org/pods/afFpm/) installed, then simply run the following:
+To run fantom-lang.org locally, and assuming you have [Fantom](https://fantom-lang.org/download) and [FPM](http://eggbox.fantomfactory.org/pods/afFpm/) installed, then simply run the following:

     # navigate to the git repo
     $ cd <fantom-lang.org git repo>